 Prof. Helen Pote (Chair).
 Helen is a Clinical Psychologist and Clinical Director / Deputy Programme Director for the Clinical Psychology Doctoral Program.
 She became interested in digital practice when she recognised the potential it offers to young people both in terms of increasing the reach of limited services and offering new ways to conceptualise and deliver youth mental healthcare.
 Helen views the digital training of the next generation of psychological practitioners as key to digital healthcare implementation and it was for this reason she founded the committee with Alesia.
 Helen is an active researcher in the development and evaluation of digital interventions to support mental health -she developed MindAid.org – a mental health literacy app for teachers and young people.

-Dr Gary Latchford.
-Gary is Joint Director of the Doctor of Clinical Psychology training programme at the University of Leeds, and Consultant Clinical Psychologist at the Department of Clinical and Health Psychology at St James’s’ University Hospital in Leeds.
-He has had a long standing interest in digital aspects of clinical psychology and healthcare.
+Prof Gary Latchford.
+Gary is Joint Director of the Doctor of Clinical Psychology training programme at the University of Leeds.
+He is also a past head of Adult Medical Psychology at Leeds Teaching Hospitals and has a long standing interest in digital aspects of clinical psychology and healthcare.

 Dr Clemmie Jacques.
 Clemmie is a Counselling Psychologist and started working online due to the development of a disability.
 I found it to be an effective and inclusive format of therapeutic delivery for clients and psychologists alike.
 I currently work as the deputy clinical lead for Dr Julian online therapy provider, and for substance misuse services in the NHS.
 As part of my belief in CPD I gained my general certificate in online therapy provision and my diploma of online supervision.
 I also trained in virtual reality therapy, CORE-net and CBT specific online work.
 In addition to my role on this committee, I am also the research and development director for ACTO..